NUWCDIVNPT/stig-manager/docs/installation-and-setup/installation-and-setup.rst

 -------------------------------

-The required and optional components of a STIG Manager OSS deployment:
+Required and optional components of a STIG Manager OSS deployment:

 **API** (Always Required)
   A RESTful API implemented on the current LTS version of Node.js and the Express web application framework.
 Exposes 1 HTTP port.
 Built as a stateless container service.